DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 - In the Container software library tile, verify your entitlement on the View library page, and then go to *Get entitlement key* to retrieve the key.

 #### b.
-Create a pull secret by running the kubectl create secret command.
+Create a pull secret by running the kubectl create secret command

 ```console
 kubectl create secret docker-registry my-odm-docker-registry --docker-server=cp.icr.io \